LearnersGuild/curriculum-app/modules/Auth-Snapshot-Simple--Goal-444/README.md

 ## Skills

 - Can build a HTTP API with simple authentication using bcrypt and session cookies
+- Can describe what encryption is
-- Can explain what encryption is, and why it is important when dealing with sensitive information(eg: passwords)
+- Can describe why encryption is important when dealing with sensitive information like passwords
 - Can build a SQL schema for a given problem definition
-- Can explain the difference between authentication and authorization
+- Can describe the difference between HTTP authentication and authorization

 ## Challenge Rating